CGJennings/se3docs/docs/um-release-notes.md

 - Fixed an issue that caused https access to the [online help pages](https://se3docs.cgjennings.ca/index.html) to stop working.

 ### For plug-in developers

+#### Build system change

+If you are building Strange Eons from source, the build system has changed from Ant to [Maven](https://maven.apache.org/).
+If you are using an IDE to build the project, there is probably little or nothing to configure.
+Most current Java IDEs support Maven out of the box.
+You will need a “launch configuration” for the project; the repository includes configurations for NetBeans and VS Code.
+For other IDEs, you need to set the VM (or JVM) arguments passed to Java when running the project, specifically the Java agent, or it will fail to launch.
+At time of writing, the included configurations use: `-Xmx4g -Xms1g -Xss1m -javaagent:lib/local/jar-loader/1.0/jar-loader-1.0.jar`.
+The current configuration can be found in `.vscode/launch.json` under `vmArgs`.

 #### Miscellaneous changes